-Don’t let the mineral “lotion” fool you – this is dense silicone mussy kind of formula.
+Don’t let the mineral “lotion” fool you – this is a dense silicone mussy kind of formula.
 It tends to dry down fast, so quick application is a must.
 Once it sets, the transfer is not bad on my oily skin.
 Is not really sticky and doesn’t leave a film.

 It doesn’t really set into wrinkles either.
 If I strictly apply it onto dry face, which is currently mission impossible as I never stop to sweet, It stays put.
-It not, then it will break down after 6-8 hours.
+If not, then it will break down after 6-8 hours.

 Fair to light shade is still too dark for me + it oxidases on me.
-I turned into pinkish kind of shade … not pretty, but not bad either if I take it down the neck.
+I turned into a pinkish kind of shade … not pretty, but not bad either if I take it down the neck.
 My daughter will tell you that pink is always better than white. :P

-I can’t really wear makeup over it as it dries down in rubbery dry finish and there are not many foundations that work with that kind of base.
+I can’t really wear makeup over it as it dries down in a rubbery dry finish and there are not many foundations that work with that kind of base.

 In all honesty, I see no need for additional foundation – it blurs down my pores, covers slight redness, and gives a little bit of coverage.